This post was updated Friday, June 1, 2108

 So run the numbers on your unemployment and other income before filing season arrives to at least get an idea of where you'll stand tax-wise.

 Examine the EITC: Now for a tiny bit of good jobless tax related news.
-Since your income has dropped, you now might qualify for the earned income tax credit (EITC).
+Since your income has dropped, you now might qualify for the Earned Income Tax Credit, or EITC.

 This tax break is for folks who work (or worked for part of the tax year), but didn't make that much money.
 A widespread misconception is that the EITC is only for folks with kids.
 Not true.
 While filers with families can bet a bigger benefit, single taxpayers also qualify.

-To qualify for 2013 EITC benefits, your earned income and adjusted gross income (AGI) each must be less than:
+For the 2018 tax year, you qualify for 2018 EITC benefits if your earned income and adjusted gross income (AGI) each are less than:

 You also might be able to tap retirement accounts to make ends meet.
-But in most cases, you'll at least end up owing taxes on any tax-deferred contributions and/or earnings.
-So think carefully about this option.
+But think long and hard about doing this.
+It's generally a last- and worst-case option because you'll likely end up owing taxes on any tax-deferred contributions and/or earnings.

 "Unemployed" by winnond via FreeDigitalPhotos.net